malobaidan/Udacity-FSND-P5/README.md

 ## Python Files:
 There is two python files:
-* application.py: the primary application which operates a webserver to serve the application
+* application.py: the primary application which operates a webserver to serve the web app
-* database_setup.py: this initializes the database models necessary for communicating with the database
+* database_setup.py: this initializes the database models (tables) necessary for communicating with the database

 ### Python Dependencies (libraries):